How do I use FTP from a command line?

 Tip: If you want to get more than one file use mget and wildcards, for example, if you wanted to get all files that end with .htm you could type mget *.htm.
 Finally, if you do not want to be prompted as each file is being sent make sure to type prompt to disable prompting.

 To send a file from your computer to the computer you are connected to assuming you have the rights use the send command as shown in the example below.
-In this example, we are sending the myfile.htm to the directory we're currently in.
+In this example, we are sending the myfile.htm to the current directory.

 It is important to realize that the files being sent must be in your local working directory.
 In other words the directory you were in when you typed the FTP command.
 If you want to change to the directory that contains your files use the lcd command.
 For example, on Windows you'd type lcd c:\windows to set the local directory to the Windows directory.